 The technical details of the estimation are beyond the scope of this description.
 Contact me for details.

-Thanks to Brian Otis, Michael Bean, Robert Howe, and Chris Townsend for reading drafts of this, and making useful suggestions.
+Thanks to Brian Otis, Michael Bean, Robert Howe, Chris Townsend, and Kate Nell for reading drafts of this, and making useful suggestions.